 Academic Integrity and Student Conduct Codes

-- Fabrication: intentional and unauthorized falsification or invention of any information or citation in any academic course or exercise.
+- Fabrication: unauthorized falsification or invention of any information or citation in any academic course or exercise.

-- Plagiarism: Intentionally or knowingly representing the words or ideas of another as one's own in any academic course or exercise.
+- Plagiarism: representing the words or ideas of another as one's own in any academic course or exercise.

 If it is determined that an act of academic dishonesty has occurred, a grade of "XF" is considered the normal sanction for undergraduate students.
 The grade of "XF" is noted on the academic transcript as failure due to academic dishonesty.
 Lesser or more severe sanctions may be imposed when there are circumstances to warrant such consideration.
 Suspension or expulsion from the University may be imposed even for a first offense.

 Refer to policy for details: https://www.president.umd.edu/sites/president.umd.edu/files/documents/policies/III-100A.pdf

 In 2002, the university adopted an honor pledge.
 The honor pledge is a reminder that University of Maryland students carry primary responsibility for academic integrity because the value of their degrees depends on it.
 On all work submitted for assessment that is not specifically exempted by the instructor, students are encouraged to write and sign the following pledge:

 "I pledge on my honor that I have not given or received any unauthorized assistance on this assessment."

 Faculty are urged to emphasize the importance of academic honesty and of the honor pledge as its symbol.
 Failure to sign the honor pledge is not a violation of the Code of Academic Integrity (Code), but neither is it a defense in case of violation of the Code.
 Signing or non-signing of the pledge will not be considered in grading or in student conduct procedures.